 - How much should I charge per night?
 You needn't calculate this, Airbnb does it for you!
 A suggested nightly rate is provided based on the # of rooms, amenities, location, tourist season, prices of other listings near you, and whether you've had any bookings yet.
 In many cases, you can charge much more than you think.
 Ultimately, you decide the listing price and it can be adjusted anytime and changed for specific dates, weekends, and more.

 - What if I only want to list certain dates?
-No problem – you can even set this up and only rent your place once and then never again!
+No problem – you can even set this up and only book your place once and then never again!
 You'll be provided a calendar which you can block out, open up, and adjust any time you like.

 3. List amenities and describe your space accurately.

 When describing your listing, you want guests to be able to envision themselves in your home.
 Clearly portray the vibe.
 Is it chilled out and relaxing?
 Footsteps from delectable eats and markets?
 Does it have that perfect little balcony for a morning tea, or a cozy couch and a great selection of books?
 Remember: your description is what will ignite people's interest to choose your listing over someone else's.